 In this, they also are an antidote for lots of muddy thinking about the current state of reality.
 This mindset works very well at solving problems with existing states.
 In software development, this is the difference between creating something brand new and simply integrating or upgrading a known solution.
 These two are often confused both by the client and the vendor but should have two entirely different approaches and quite probably different staff.

 Because they rely so heavily on data about the current state and the recent past, the Empiricist approach works poorly with ill-defined problems that require a brand new approach.

 Empiricists also tend to hate change.
 The mindset requires a stable present so that trends can be seen from the past.
 Discontinuous change, such as the introduction of web services in the mid-1990s, overwhelms this approach until enough data can be collected and a trend observed.

-Empiricist DM and Empirical Inquiry
+Empiricist Decision-making vs. Empirical Inquiry

 It’s important to note that this has been about an approach to decision making and not the process of inquiry.
 These are related but not the same thing.

 All referenced documents are available via email upon a request in the comments.